bacalhau-project/examples/README.md

 #### Manually Rendering Docs

-If you want to render your docs locally, then run `make markdown`.
+If you want to render your docs locally, then run `make render`.
 You can also look at the [CI script](.github/workflows/publish.yaml) to see the setup.

 #### Viewing Manually Rendered Docs on a Development Docs.Bacalhau.Org